-- (1) Per AICPA PR Section 100 Standards for Performing and Reporting on Peer Reviews, a firm's due date for its initial peer review is eighteen months from the date the firm enrolled in the peer view program or should have enrolled, whichever is earlier.
-A firm's subsequent peer review is due three years and six months from the previous peer review year end. - (2) If the firm is unable to complete its external quality control review by the required due date, it will render the firm ineligible to conduct audits of governmental agencies.
-Extension requests to complete the external quality control review that are approved by the administering organization will not be accepted by the State Auditor.
+(1) Per AICPA PR Section 100 Standards for Performing and Reporting on Peer Reviews, a firm's due date for its initial peer review is eighteen months from the date the firm enrolled in the peer view program or should have enrolled, whichever is earlier.
+A firm's subsequent peer review is due three years and six months from the previous peer review year end.

-- (3) The State Auditor requires the location of the external quality control review to be the office of the firm under review, regardless of whether the firm reviewed is a sole practitioner and regardless of the number of firm employees.
-External quality control reviews performed at a location other than the office of the firm under review will not be accepted by the State Auditor. - (4) The IPA Firm Profile submission to the State Auditor requires copies of: - (a) Proof that the firm your peer reviewer is associated with is a firm that received a peer review rating of "pass" under the updated peer review standards, or an "unmodified" rating under the pre-January 1, 2009 standards, as required by the state auditor (a copy of the report should be submitted); - (b) The peer review report for the auditor's firm; - (c) The corresponding letter of comments; - (d) Auditor's response to the letter of comments; - (e) The Letter of Acceptance from the peer review program in which the firm is enrolled; and - (f) A list of the governmental audits reviewed during the peer review.
-The Office assumes that at least one of these will be a New Mexico governmental audit. - (5) Failure to submit the required IPA Firm Profile documentation, or a peer review rating of less than "pass with deficiencies" (under the January 1, 2009 standards) or a rating of less than modified (under the pre-January 1, 2009 standards) on the auditor's peer review, will disqualify the IPA from performing New Mexico governmental audits. - (6) During the procurement process audit firms shall provide a copy of their most recent external peer review report to the agency upon submitting a bid proposal or offer. - (7) The peer review should meet the current GAGAS requirements. - (8) The New Mexico Public Accountancy Board's substantial equivalency provision has been replaced with mobility pursuant to Section 61-28B-13 NMSA 1978.
-Under the mobility provision in the statute, a CPA may enter the state and perform work, provided he holds a current, valid license from some state.
+- (2) If the firm is unable to complete its external quality control review by the required due date, it will render the firm ineligible to conduct audits of governmental agencies.
+Extension requests to complete the external quality control review that are approved by the administering organization will not be accepted by the State Auditor. - (3) The State Auditor requires the location of the external quality control review to be the office of the firm under review, regardless of whether the firm reviewed is a sole practitioner and regardless of the number of firm employees.
+External quality control reviews performed at a location other than the office of the firm under review will not be accepted by the State Auditor. - (4) The IPA Firm Profile submission to the State Auditor requires copies of: - (a) Proof that the firm your peer reviewer is associated with is a firm that received a peer review rating of "pass" under the updated peer review standards; - (b) The peer review report for the auditor's firm; - (c) If applicable, the detailed description of the findings, conclusions and recommendations related to deficiencies or significant deficiencies required by (GAGAS 3.103); - (d) Auditor's response to deficiencies or significant deficiencies (if applicable); - (e) The Letter of Acceptance from the peer review program in which the firm is enrolled; and - (f) A list of the governmental audits reviewed during the peer review.
+The Office assumes that at least one of these will be a New Mexico governmental audit. - (5) Failure to submit the required IPA Firm Profile documentation, or a peer review rating of less than "pass with deficiencies" (under the January 1, 2009 standards) on the auditor's peer review, will disqualify the IPA from performing New Mexico governmental audits. - (6) During the procurement process audit firms shall provide a copy of their most recent external peer review report to the agency upon submitting a bid proposal or offer. - (7) The peer review should meet the requirements of GAGAS 3.96 to 3.107. - (8) The New Mexico Public Accountancy Board's substantial equivalency provision has been replaced with mobility pursuant to Section 61-28B-13 NMSA 1978.
+Under the mobility provision in the statute, a CPA may enter the state and perform work, provided he or she holds a current, valid license from some state.
 If the CPA is performing any type of attest work, his firm must apply for a firm permit.
-The peer review function falls within the category of attest work, which means that the firm must have a New Mexico firm permit.
+The peer review function falls within the category of attest work, which means that the firm must have a New Mexico firm permit in order to perform a peer review in New Mexico.